ConvincibleMedia/jekyll-relationships/readme.md

   * `descendants(reference)`: equivalent to `ancestors` but looking in the opposite direction.
 * `document(reference)`: retrieves the `reference`d document.
   * Only valid for items participating in relationships.
-  * If that item itself has defined relationships, it recurses to resolve those first.
+  * If that document itself has defined relationships, it recurses to resolve those first, unless that document is this document.
   * Returns the actual `Jekyll::Document`.

 The `reference` parameter in all the above: